azaria-morake/alx-low_level_programming/README.md

-This is a new directory
+This is 0x1C.
+C - Makefiles.